codemeyer/ArgDocs/Docs/site/content/file-formats/gpexe.md

 ## Helmet Colors

 Most helmets are made up of 16 different bytes.
-In non-decompressed EXE files, the expections to this are the helmets for drivers with numbers #13, #16, #36, #37, #38, #39 and #40.
+In non-decompressed EXE files, the exceptions to this are the helmets for drivers with numbers #13, #16, #36, #37, #38, #39 and #40.
 These drivers have helmets where the bottom two-thirds will always have the same color.